 Stage 32 is the largest social network for film professionals—and it’s free!
-Over 400,000 users engage in networking, blogs, job postings, meetups, podcasts and more on a daily basis.
-Members even have the opportunity of starting or joining a Stage 32 meetup in their local areas.
-For an extra fee, members can access valuble learning resources through Stage 32’s education hub.
-One offered class, “The Art of Indie Producing” with Tatiana Kelly and Jim Young is a three week intensive detailing the finer details of Producing, including screenplay development all the way through final production phase.
+Over 400,000 users engage in networking, blogs, job postings, meet ups, podcasts and more on a daily basis.
+Members even have the opportunity of starting or joining a Stage 32 meet up in their local areas.
+For an extra fee, members can access valuable learning resources through Stage 32’s education hub.
+One offered class, “The Art of Indie Producing” with Tatiana Kelly and Jim Young is a three week intensive detailing the finer details of producing, including screenplay development all the way through the final production phase.
 Forbes’ review of Stage 32 is fitting: “Stage 32 is Lynda.com Meets LinkedIn For Film, Television And Theater Creatives.”

 KWIPPED favorite: Stage 32 Next Level Education.
-See the class listings here: https://www.stage32.com/education
+See the class listings here.

 2. No Film School

 No Film School is a community-based blog.
 NFS features a “board” area that allows film enthusiasts to post questions about gear, techniques, or anything indie production related.
 The featured articles are truly on point and the most popular content is always featured at the beginning.